 The Virginia Court of Appeals resorted to a legal dictionary in ruling that a manifest injustice could not be speculative, citing Black’s Law Dictionary definition of “..direct, obvious and observable…”.
 The court also reaffirmed that clear and convincing evidence must be that “measure or degree of proof which will produce in the mind of the trier of fact a firm belief or conviction as to the allegations sought to be established”, citing Seemann v.
 Seemann, 233 Va.
 290, 355 S.E.2d 884 (1987).
 Beyond the deficiencies in the record, even when the evidence in this case was viewed in the light most favorable to wife, it could not satisfy the clear and convincing standard for a manifest injustice.

-You should consult with your Virginia divorce lawyer or Glen Allen divorce lawyer James H. Wilson, Jr., to discuss how adultery might affect the outcome of your divorce case.
+You should consult with your Virginia divorce attorney or Glen Allen divorce lawyer James H. Wilson, Jr., concerning the potential consequences of adultery in your marriage.